 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a paperback edition that was published by Pocket Books on October 30, 2012 and has 387 pages.
+romantic suspense that was published by Pocket Books on October 30, 2012 and has 387 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Deadly Promises, Untraceable, Unspeakable, Unforgivable, Snapped, Twisted, Exposed, Thread of Fear
+Other books by this author which I have reviewed include Deadly Promises, Untraceable, Unspeakable, Unforgivable, Snapped, Twisted, Exposed, Thread of Fear

 Sixth in the Tracers romantic suspense series revolving around law enforcement and the employees at the Delphi Center.
 The couple focus is on Dr. Kelsey Quinn and her ex-boyfriend, Navy SEAL Gage Brewer.